Last Updated on

 - Brut wines are even less sweet, with just one point five percent of residual sugars per liter.
 Sweetness is nearly undetectable and makes for pronounced tart, bitter notes.
 There are some wines that are even drier, which as referred to as Extra Brut wines.

-See the complete comparison between Brut and Extra Dry Wine here
+See How Brut and Extra Dry Compares here:

 What are general types of wines fall under the category of Brut wines?